DDX3X: Function

-DEAD box proteins, characterized by the conserved motif Asp-Glu-Ala-Asp (DEAD), are putative RNA helicases.
-They are implicated in a number of cellular processes involving alteration of RNA secondary structure such as translation initiation, nuclear and mitochondrial splicing, and ribosome and spliceosome assembly.
+DEAD box proteins are putative RNA helicases characterized by the conserved motif Asp-Glu-Ala-Asp (DEAD).
+They are implicated in a number of cellular processes involving alteration of RNA secondary structure, such as translation initiation, nuclear and mitochondrial splicing, and ribosome and spliceosome assembly.
 Based on their distribution patterns, some members of this family are believed to be involved in embryogenesis, spermatogenesis, and cellular growth and division.
-This gene encodes a DEAD box protein, which interacts specifically with hepatitis C virus core protein resulting a change in intracellular location.
+This gene encodes a DEAD box protein, which interacts specifically with the hepatitis C virus core protein, resulting in a change in intracellular location.
 This gene has a homolog located in the nonrecombining region of the Y chromosome.
 The protein sequence is 91% identical between this gene and the Y-linked homolog.

+DDX3X attenuates RNA-RNA interactions within G3BP1-driven RNP granules.
+Destabilization of these granules frees mRNA transcripts that were sequestered in the granules, restoring their availability and translatability.

 Sub-cellular trafficking

 DDX3X performs its functions in the cell nucleus and cytoplasm, exiting the nucleus via the exportin-1/CRM1 nuclear export pathway.
-It was initially reported that the DDX3X helicase domain was necessary for this interaction, while the canonical features of the trafficking pathway, namely the presence of a nuclear export signal (NES) on DDX3X and Ran-GTP binding to exportin-1, were dispensable.
+It was initially reported that the DDX3X helicase domain was necessary for this interaction.
+At the same time, the canonical features of the trafficking pathway, namely the presence of a nuclear export signal (NES) on DDX3X and Ran-GTP binding to exportin-1, were dispensable.
 DDX3X binding to, and trafficking by, exportin-1 has since been shown not to require the DDX3X helicase domain and be explicitly NES- and Ran-GTP-dependent.